philips/2016-LinuxCon-EU-CoreOS-A-Tutorial-on-Hyperscale-Infrastructure/README.md

 ## Running a Single Container

 **Pre-Requisites**
-- Any CoreOS virtual machine and SSH session
+- A CoreOS virtual machine or minikube machine from above

-Now that we have built the container it is easy to run on a virtual machine with rkt:
+Now that we have built the container it is easy to run on a virtual machine with rkt, ssh in to your machine and run:

 ```
 rkt fetch docker://quay.io/philips/guestbook:v1 --insecure-options=image